fathyb/parcel-plugin-typescript/README.md

 ## Differences with Parcel native support

-Parcel has built-in transpiling support for TypeScript OOB.
-This plugin provides additionnal features listed in [Features](#features).
+While Parcel has built-in transpiling support for TypeScript, this plugin provides [additionnal features](#features).

 If you only need transpiling then this plugin might not be necessary.
 You can see this plugin as a Parcel version of `awesome-typescript-loader` or `ts-loader`.

-This plugin is in it's early stage and may not be stable.
+This plugin is in an early stage and may not be stable.
 This first stable version will be `1.0.0`.

 ## Features

-- Type checking: it checks your TypeScript code for errors in a separated process for speed
+- Type checking:
+  Checking your TypeScript code for errors, in a separate process for speed.
-- Path mappings: it rewrites your `import` on the fly accordingly to your `paths` and `baseUrl` compiler options
+- Path mappings:
+  Rewriting your `import` on the fly accordingly to your `paths` and `baseUrl` compiler options.

-Looking for the Angular support?
-It has been moved to [`parcel-plugin-angular`](https://github.com/fathyb/parcel-plugin-angular).

-### Coming features
+### Upcoming features

 - TSLint support
-- User defined AST transformers
+- User-defined AST transformers

+### Angular Support

+Angular support has been moved to [`parcel-plugin-angular`](https://github.com/fathyb/parcel-plugin-angular).

 ## Installation